Guide for GoPro Hero4 Silver, KIT02

 There are two timecode numbers on the top part of the rear monitor.
 The first number shows how much time has elapsed while the camera is recording.
 The second number shows how much time is remaining on the memory card.
 When this second number reaches 00:00:00, the card is full and must be switched out.

 Resolution and Frame Rate

-For the purposes of collecting footage in the best quality, all footage should be recorded in the Protune setting, at 2.7K 17:9 resolution, at 24 frames per second (fps) [This information is visible on the rear monitor].
-This can be adjusted to achieve more stylized filming (for example, slow motion), but for the majority of filming do not adjust the basic settings.
+For the purposes of collecting footage in the best quality, all footage should be recorded in 2.7K 17:9 resolution, at 24 frames per second (fps) This can be adjusted to achieve more stylized filming (for example, slow motion), but for the majority of filming do not adjust the basic settings.
 These settings will be default when you receive the camera.

 Adjusting Lens Zoom

 While in the basic shooting style (2.7K 17x9 24fps), the camera can be switched between MED zoom and WIDE zoom.
 To change this setting, using the touch-screen back on the GoPro, press and drag up at the base of the screen near where the resolution data is displayed (usually this will read 2.7K/24/Medium [or WIDE).
 While in the housing, this can require pressing quite firmly.
 Doing so will open the VIDEO SETTINGS menu.
 Continue dragging the menu up until you reach Field of View and tap on it.
 In Field of View, you can select between WIDE and MEDIUM – touch the icon you wish to use.
 This will return you to the Video Settings menu; drag down on the menu until you reach the top and press the X to return to the camera.

 Note: While MEDIUM will record a zoomed image (seeing less at a time), WIDE will bend the edges of the image in a distorted “fisheye” style.
 We prefer to use MEDIUM whenever possible to avoid this distortion.